 To communicate clearly, it is helpful to be aware of what you're really thinking, what the best way to say it might be, and how the other person seems to be feeling when he or she hears you.
 When you are aware of these things, you are more likely to understand the other person and have him or her understand you.
 This kind of awareness improves connection.

 People can feel stressed in many different ways for many different reasons.
 Everybody experiences some stress.
-Stress includes sadness, affliction, pain, anxiety, dissatisfaction, discomfort, anguish, misery, and aversion.
+Stress can come in the form of worry, sadness, sickness, pain, anxiety, fear, and discomfort.

-Stress is reflected in society and the world as illness, violence, war, discrimination, oppression, exploitation, poverty, marginalization, and ecological degradation.
+Stress is reflected in society and the world as illness, violence, war, discrimination, racism, sexism, poverty, and harm to the environment (like pollution).